kelloggm/wpi-paper/experiments/experimental-procedure.md

 2. Create a new branch called "baseline" at that commit:
 `git checkout -b baseline ; git push origin baseline` 2a.
-Ensure that the project builds and typechecks (determine the appropriate command).
+Ensure that the project builds and typechecks (determine the appropriate command and record it).

 3. Create a new branch called "unannotated" starting at the same commit:
 `git checkout -b unannotated`